Biosecurity Act 1993

 Biosecurity Act 1993 is an Act of Parliament in New Zealand.
 The Act is a restatement and reform of the laws relating to pests and other unwanted organisms.
 It was a world first.

-In the Act an "unwanted organism" is defined to be one that "is capable or potentially capable of causing unwanted harm to any natural and physical resources or human health" and a "restricted organism" means "any organism for which a containment approval has been granted in accordance with the Hazardous Substances and New Organisms Act 1996".
+In the Act an "unwanted organism" is defined as one that "is capable or potentially capable of causing unwanted harm to any natural and physical resources or human health" and a "restricted organism" means "any organism for which a containment approval has been granted in accordance with the Hazardous Substances and New Organisms Act 1996".

-Part 5 of the Act provides for a National Pest Management Strategy and Regional Pest Management Strategy.
+Part 5 of the Act provides for national pest management plans and regional pest management plans.